I heard somewhere that not knowing the Swedish/Danish Viking band Amaranthe is not knowing Metal.

 But for sure it does not sound like metal of the Numba One kind as we know it.
 More like some sort of disco pop gone haywire with some metal elements.
 Holy shit, guys.
 This ends up in such a messy mix of different styles that it starts to be good again.
 Let’s Get Cynical alright.

-Okay, admitted: It is not that terrible and I still kinda like it, but all of the above describes the essence of what I am hearing.
+Okay, admitted: It is not that terrible and I still kinda like it.
+But all of the above describes the essence of what I am hearing.
 Somebody called it a guilty pleasure to listen to this band.
 And indeed, this is how it feels.
-I would not necessarily like to admit to my metal buddies that I am listening to them (in the car when nobody can pick it up..).
+I would not necessarily like to admit to my metal buddies that they dwell in my music collection.
 But then this sticks to you like sprinkler glue from Home Depot.

 The melodies and disco-ready rave party sound bytes are really getting to you after a while and will not let you go anymore.
 And this is what seems to be the strategy of Amaranthe.
 But there is also a limit to synthesizing horrors together and then make it sound like a melody.
 Some of these instruments in there seem to be possessed and have developed a life of their own.
 Kind of out of tune with the rest of the …. tune.

-And because they mix so much of that into their music, listening to the album becomes tiring after a while.
-Their music loses its soul and this is a pity.
-In their former production The Nexus things were still better balanced.
+And because they mix so much of that into their music, listening to the album is a tiring affair.
+This is – in a way – music without soul, which is a pity.
+Their former production The Nexus balanced things still a tad better.

 You will get the evil little keyboard and electronic synthesizer melee a little bit everywhere across the record.
 Like aptly demonstrated in Digital World.
 But the stellar solos that we metal guys crave like vampires blood on a full moon night are just not there.
 Or not there very much.